 At the time of the 2010 Census, the Wisconsin Population Lab determined the Big Green Lake Watershed hosted 12,429 inhabitants.
 The majority of the land cover in the Big Green Lake Watershed is dominated by Agriculture (65%) followed by Open Land and Water (15.53%).
 Forest also covers a sizeable portion of the watershed (8.76%) followed by Wetlands, which constitute approximately five and three-quarters of the watershed.
 The last reasonably sized land cover is Suburban (3.22%).
-The remainder of land cover constitutes slightly over one and a half percent of the total land cover; these include Urban (0.87%), Grassland (0.81%) and Barren (.07%).
+The remainder of land cover; these include Urban (0.87%), Grassland (0.81%) and Barren (.07%).

-Fox River - Berlin 103
+Fox River - Berlin102